-- the server determined that a different token was used in creating revision 124 indicating an access conflict.
+- the server found out that a different token was used in creating revision 124, which means an access conflict.

-Furthermore, adding idempotency tokens not only fixes the issue but also enables advanced optimizations.
-If the server detects an access conflict, it could attempt to resolve it by "rebasing" the update like modern version control systems do, and return a 200 OK instead of a 409 Conflict.
-This logic dramatically improves the user experience, being fully backward-compatible, and helps avoid code fragmentation for conflict resolution algorithms.
+Furthermore, adding idempotency tokens not only resolves the issue but also makes advanced optimizations possible.
+If the server detects an access conflict, it could try to resolve it, "rebasing" the update like modern version control systems do, and return a 200 OK instead of a 409 Conflict.
+This logic dramatically improves user experience, being fully backward-compatible, and helps to avoid conflict-resolving code fragmentation.

-However, be warned: clients are bad at implementing idempotency tokens.
-Two common problems arise:
+Also, be warned: clients are bad at implementing idempotency tokens.
+Two problems are common:

-- You can't really expect clients to generate truly random tokens.
-They might share the same seed or simply use weak algorithms or entropy sources.
-Therefore constraints must be placed on token checking, ensuring that tokens are unique to the specific user and resource rather than globally. - Client developers might misunderstand the concept and either generate new tokens for each repeated request (which degrades the UX but is otherwise harmless) or conversely use a single token in several requests (which is not harmless at all and could lead to catastrophic disasters; this is another reason to implement the suggestion in the previous clause).
-Writing an SDK and/or detailed documentation is highly recommended.
+you can't really expect clients generate truly random tokens - they may share the same seed or simply use weak algorithms or entropy sources; therefore you must put constraints on token checking: token must be unique to a specific user and resource, not globally; • client developers might misunderstand the concept and either generate new tokens each time they repeat the request (which deteriorates the UX, but otherwise healthy) or conversely use one token in several requests (not healthy at all and could lead to catastrophic disasters; another reason to implement the suggestion in the previous clause); writing detailed doc and/or client library is highly recommended.